hsfzxjy/lambdex/README.md

 The design is from three considerations. _1)_ Comparators such as "<", "<=", ">" or ">=" [have lower precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence) than most of the other operators, thus allowing R-values without parentheses for most of the time; _2)_ in AST representation, chained comparators have a flat structure, which is easier to parse; _3)_ "<" and ">" visually illustrate the direction of data flows.

 The preference of "<" ">" over "<=" "=>" is that the previous ones consume only one character and are easier to type.
-Options may be included in the future to allow customized operators.

 ---

 **Why use configuration file based keyword and operator aliasing instead of a programmatic approach?**